 Our knowledgeable advocates can examine the circumstances of your situation and guide you step by step through the process of pursuing a modification.
 From filing the necessary court papers to negotiating with your ex-spouse, we can handle the legal heavy lifting and maximize your chances of securing the results you need.

-Everyone who comes to our law firm has a different story than the next.
+Everyone who comes to our law firm in Irvine has a different story than the next.
 The underlying truth, however, is that they need some legal guidance and moral support.
-By recognizing the importance of each case to everyone we represent, we believe that our Orange County divorce attorneys have been able to improve the lives of many people in our community.
+By recognizing the importance of each case to everyone we represent, we believe that our Irvine divorce attorneys have been able to improve the lives of many people in our community.
 We would be honored to be able to do the same for you.